… and how to fix them.

 By taking note of important aspects of IAM, healthcare providers can avoid costly IAM mistakes!

 Being in the IT industry, we cannot hope that the attacks will stop and they won’t stop.
 However, given the pattern adopted by criminals’ point at lack of checks and laziness in blocking or addressing the loopholes in the IT systems.
-In such a scenario, all healthcare providers can do is to implement right technology and avoid costly mistakes due to a compromised IT system.
-The sensitivity of information in the Healthcare IT security space cannot be undermined, because it can potentially result into sensitive information being stolen such as SSNs, Birth date or any PII related information.
-This can dent the reputation, lead to loss of customers, monetary loss in the form of regulatory penalization and cost involved in putting right technology in place to rectify the system.
+In such a scenario, all healthcare providers can do is to implement the right technology and avoid costly mistakes due to a compromised IT system.
+The sensitivity of the information in the Healthcare IT security space cannot be undermined, because it can potentially result in sensitive information being stolen such as SSNs, Birthdates or any PII related information.
+This can dent the reputation, lead to loss of customers, monetary loss in the form of regulatory penalization and cost involved in putting the right technology in place to rectify the system.

 By taking note of above-mentioned mistakes and making rectifications on the same can help in achieving robust IAM Systems that interact effortlessly with the IT System.